OCA/web/web_x2many_add_button_position/README.rst

 X2many Add Button Position
 ==========================

-This module enables a developer to move the 'Add an item' to the top or bottom of the listview (depending on 'editable' attribute).
+This module moves the 'Add an item' of x2many fields to the top or bottom of the list (depending on the 'editable' attribute).

 Configuration
 =============

 To configure this module, you need to:

-editable attribute

 #.
-Go to ...
+Change or add the 'editable' attribute to the tree element.

 Usage
 =====